dylanrees/citizen-science/README.md

  * [Return on Investment for Open Source Hardware Development](https://www.academia.edu/13799962/Return_on_Investment_for_Open_Source_Hardware_Development?auto=download) - by Joshua Pearce, director of MOST (see "other resources" section).
  * [Citizen Science as an Ecological Research Tool: Challenges and Benefits](http://www.jstor.org/stable/pdf/27896218.pdf)
  * [Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition ](http://online.liebertpub.com/doi/10.1089/ees.2016.0223)
+ * [The Science Wars and the Future of the American Academic Profession](http://www.its.caltech.edu/~bi/labinger/nontechpdfs/7sciencewars.pdf) - Caltech chemistry professor Jay A. Labinger's paper about the need for scientists to engage with critical science studies scholars.

 ## Citizen Science Spaces and Projects